Insality/defold-event/USE_CASES.md

 function M.start(node, position, duration)
-	-- You can pass an context as a first argument for the executor function return promise.create(M._animate, {
+	-- You can pass a context as a first argument for the executor function return promise.create(M._animate, {
 		node = node,
 		position = position,